mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.
+March 9, 2019
+- The checkwork funtion was reusing containers, thereby preventing students from eliminating artifacts from previous lab work.
+- Add appendix to the symkey lab to describe the BMP image format.
 February 22
 - The http server failed to start in the vpn and vpn2 labs.
 Automated assessment removed from those labs until reworked.
 January 7, 2019